 “To Find Your Place in the World,” Kelly & animator/illustrator Ryan Hartley Smith’s award-winning animated poetry short will be screened as a part of the Urban Tribes Art Exhibit.
 The exhibit runs from 6/8/19-9/13/19 at the New York Foundation for the Arts Gallery.
 Seminar: 6/8/19 3:30-5:30 PM.
 Opening: 6/8/19, 8:00 PM.

-“To Find Your Place in the World,” Kelly & animator/illustrator Ryan Hartley Smith’s award-winning animated poetry short will be screened as a part of the Light Year Art Exhibit, simultaneously projected on the Manhattan Bridge in New York City (Pearl St. Triangle from dusk to midnight) and in a gallery in Berlin.
+“To Find Your Place in the World,” Kelly & animator/illustrator Ryan Hartley Smith’s award-winning animated poetry short will be screened as a part of the Light Year Art Exhibit, simultaneously projected on the Manhattan Bridge in New York City (Pearl St. Triangle from dusk to 10:00 PM).
 For more info on Light Year, https://dumbo.is/projecting-light-year.

 In Performance & Conversation

 5/2/18 | 6PM | FREE!

 RSVP: Click Here

 In partnership with the popular New York City reading series Page Meets Stage, The Crossover is a quarterly event where fellows and writers associated with Cave Canem, CantoMundo, Kundiman, Lambda Literary, Apicha Community Health Center and other like-minded organizations are paired with emerging teen poets from Urban Word NYC to engage in a reading and conversation about their works.
 Each event will pair voices of young artists with organizations that create space for and support the work of communities underrepresented in American letters.
 Join us on May 2nd to spotlight these two dynamic artists!